R. Stevie Moore: Early life and influences

 Moore began working as a studio musician and assistant at his father's music publishing company, Mimosa Music.
 His father expected him to "follow in his footsteps, to become a wealthy country session picker.
 My personal interests couldn't have been more opposite than that."
 He briefly attended Vanderbilt University, but dropped out in 1971 to pursue his passions for writing, recording and performing music.
 That same year, he moved out of his parents' house and rented an apartment at the Music Row area in Nashville.
 He formed a close friendship with next-door neighbor Victor Lovera, who he called "one of my best friends and ... very influential for my songwriting."
+Victor Lovera died in 1998.

 Throughout the early 1970s, Moore continued to play local shows with a group of high-school friends whose band name changed frequently.
 His music tastes—which mainly encompassed artists like the Beach Boys, the Move, Frank Zappa, and Todd Rundgren—were mostly out of step with the prevailing music culture in Nashville.
 In 1973, Moore, Lovera, and friends Roger Ferguson and Billy Anderson recorded original material at the local Audio Media recording studio under the band name "Ethos", which was left unreleased at the time.
 Engineer Paul Whitehead remembered of those sessions: "Moore [would] perform on ANY instrument with total control and an energy that I have never witnessed in a studio.
 I thought the world of Victor's unique vocal sound and thought the two of them would be wildly successful, but as I told them they would have to move to New York to even get noticed."